-A Friend in need?
+A friend in need?
 Ajit Wadekar gave him an apt name.
 “Tour father.”
 This elderly gentleman, Leo Wijesinghe, was the ‘Sri Lankan friend’ for every member of the Indian touring party, whether cricketers or journalists.
 If there was any problem, Wadekar would look for Leo.
 Indian food?
 No sweat.
 Leo would organize some excellent stuff for the cricketers.
-Shopping to be done?
+Is shopping to be done?
 Leo was at hand to take the ‘boys’ out.

 Leo Wijesinghe is an encyclopedia on Sri Lankan cricket.
-His knowledge of cricket in India to is amazing.
+His knowledge of cricket in India, too, is amazing.
 He keeps in touch through newspapers, radio, and The Sportstar.
-Having played cricket and served the Sri Lankan Board as an official for a long, Leo was of great help when it came to collecting information on Sri Lankan cricket.
+Having played cricket and served the Sri Lankan Board as an official for a long time, Leo was of great help when it came to collecting information on Sri Lankan cricket.

 Another friend of the Indian cricketers was Harold de Andrado.
 A freelance journalist for more than four decades, Harold’s claim to fame is his close friendship with a lot of Australian cricketers, the most prominent being Sir Donald Bradman.

-The great Don stills keep in touch with Harold and the Sri Lankan proudly pulls out a letter from his Australian friend, written as late as June.
+The great Don still keeps in touch with Harold, and the Sri Lankan proudly pulls out a letter from his Australian friend, written as late as June.
 “I have a collection of more than 500 letters from Bradman,” Harold says.
 Probably only Rusi Modi could have had as many letters from Bradman.

-Leo Wijesinghe and Ajit Wadekar met in the 60s when the latter went to Sri Lanka on a tour with the State Bank of India team.
+Leo Wijesinghe and Ajit Wadekar met in the 1960s when the latter went to Sri Lanka on a tour with the State Bank of India team.
 That was the beginning of a friendship that grew with time.
-“It is people like Leo who really act as ambassadors of their country said, Wadekar.
+“It is people like Leo who really act as ambassadors of their country, said Wadekar.
 The Indian cricket manager, in fact, was keen to have Leo as the liaison man for the tour.
 The Lankan Board had already taken a decision regarding this, but it did not really matter, for Leo was always with the Indian cricketers.